A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-The important detail here is ToArray().
+The key is ToArray().

 sequenceDiagram